Alessandro-Mosconi/Itch.io-mobile-app/DD.md

 The **back-end** apart from using Itch.io, is based on Firebase.
 Firebase is a set of backend cloud computing services and application development platforms provided by Google.
 It hosts databases, services, authentication, and integration for our application.

-- **Firebase Authentication**
+- **Itchio Authentication**
-- **Firebase Firestore**: Serves as the primary database for storing user data like favorite games, saved searches and notification/alert settings.
+- **Firebase Realtime Database**: Serves as the primary database for storing user data like favorite games, saved searches and notification/alert settings.
 - **Firebase Cloud Messaging (FCM)**: Handles push notifications, ensuring users receive timely updates about game releases and updates.
 - **Cloud Functions**: Used for server-side logic, such as sending notifications, managing complex queries, and performing backend tasks that require server-side processing.

 ### Interaction Between Components

 1. **User Authentication**:
-   - User both authenticate with Itch.io and with our backend.
+   - User both authenticate with Itch.io or directly with our backend if previously logged.
 After successful authentication, a user token is generated and used for subsequent interactions with both Itch.io and Firebase services.
-   - Users authenticate through the Flutter front-end, which interacts with Firebase Authentication.
+   - Users authenticate through the Flutter front-end, which interacts with Itch.io Authentication.
 2. **Data Management**:
-   - The Flutter app fetches and manipulates data stored both in Firebase Firestore and in Itch.io.
+   - The Flutter app fetches and manipulates data stored both in Firebase Realtime Database and in Itch.io.
-   - Any changes made by the user, such as adding a game to favorites or tracking a game jam, are updated in real-time in Firestore.
+   - Any changes made by the user, such as adding a game to favorites or tracking a game jam, are updated in real-time in Firebase.
 3. **Notifications**:
    - The app subscribes to specific topics or events using FCM.
    - Notifications about game updates, new releases, or game jam reminders are sent from Cloud Functions to FCM, which then pushes them to the user's device.